Popular Single Story in Canyon Creek

 STEP 5: POST INSPECTIONS

-Immediately after inspection, if necessary, I will negotiate with the buyer any repair adjustment.
-This means, I will receive a written request for repairs, or a financial adjustment for repairs to be credited to the buyer at closing.
+Immediately after inspection, if necessary, I will negotiate with the buyer concerning any repair adjustments.
+This means, I will confer with buyer concerning repairs, and/or a financial adjustment for repairs to be credited to the buyer at closing.

 Concerning appraisal, most likely the new appraisal value will satisfy lender requirements.
 If there is a disagreement, then supporting evidence will need to be found and/or seek other professional advice.
 If this does not meet lender requirements, then there needs to be negotiations between seller and buyer.